Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Supplementary Material

 \section{Supplementary Material}

 In this supplementary material, we provide the information for understanding SciNO with detailed explanations.
 The supplementary material is organized as follows: Section \ref{sec:related-works} introduces related works in ordering based causal discovery, score matching methods, and LLM-assisted causal discovery.
 Section \ref{appendix:sec-proofs} provides theoretical derivations and proofs for preliminaries and the proposed method.
 Section \ref{appendix:sec-architectural-details} explains a detailed description of the architecture of SciNO with layer-by-layer formulations on how to implement it.
 Section \ref{appendix:sec-experimental-setting} describes the experimental setup, datasets, evaluation metrics and implementation details of empirical results in Sections \ref{subsec-exp:ER_results} and \ref{subsec-exp:real_data_results}.
+Section \ref{appendix:subsec-additional-exp} presents additional ablation studies and comparisons with causal discovery baselines.
 Section \ref{appendix:sec-control-llm} presents experimental details in Section \ref{subsec-exp:llm} and additional results on controlling LLMs for causal ordering.